section-engineering-education/engineering-education/content/articles/Introduction-to-Linux-Shell-and-Shell-Scripting/index.md

 We can write and execute these commands in the shell to avoid this repetitive work because the shell can take the commands from the files as the input. **Shell Scripts** or **Shell Programs** are the names given to these files.
 The MS-DOS batch file is similar to the shell scripts.
 There is an extension to `.sh` in each shell script such as `myscript.sh`.

 Shell scripts have the same syntax as other programming languages.
-If you know any programming language such as Python, C/C++, or others, it will be pretty simple to start.
+If you are familiar with any programming language such as Python, C/C++, or others, it will be pretty simple to start.

 The following pieces make up a shell script:

-- if, else, break = Shell Keywords
+- Shell keywords such as `if, else, and break`.
-- cd, ls, echo, PWD, and touch = shell commands.
+- Shell commands such as `cd, ls, echo, PWD, and touch`.
 - Functions
-- If...then...else, case and shell loops = control flow.
+- Control flow such as `If...then...else, case and shell loops`.

 ### Why do we need shell scripts?

-Shell scripts come in handy for a number of reasons:
+Shell scripts come in handy for several reasons:

 1. To avoid repetitive work and the use of automation.
 2. Shell scripting is used by system administrators to do routine backups.